 - Secondary Research

-Organizations can select a qualified sample of respondents that closely resembles population and conduct primary research with them, to know their opinions.
-Based on this research, the brand can now think of probable solutions to make necessary changes in looks and features of mobile phone.
+Organizations can select a qualified sample of respondents closely resembling the population and conduct primary research with them to know their opinions.
+Based on this research, the brand can now think of probable solutions to make necessary changes in the looks and features of the mobile phone.

 Primary Research Methods with Examples